History of women in Puerto Rico: Medicine

 Physics is the study of the laws and constituents of the material world and encompasses a wide variety of fields, including condensed matter physics, biological physics, astrophysics, particle physics, and others.
-Prof. Mayda Velasco (PhD) is a professor of physics at Northwestern University.
+Mayda Velasco (PhD) is a professor of physics at Northwestern University.
 Her research is centered in particle physics.
 She plays a leadership role in the CMS experiment at the CERN LHC.
 She is currently the director of the "Colegio de Física Fundamental e Interdiciplinaria de las Ámericas" (College of Fundamental and Interdisciplinary Physics of the Americas) located in San Juan, Puerto Rico.

-Dr. María Cordero Hardy, is a physiologist.
+María Cordero Hardy, is a physiologist.
 Physiology is the study of life, specifically, how cells, tissues, and organisms function.
 She is a scientist who did her research on vitamin E. Her work helped other scientists understand about how vitamin E works in the human body.
 She is now a professor at Louisiana State University and teaches students how to be medical technologists.
 A medical technologist is a person who studies your blood and other body fluids in the human body.